Hong Kong is a bustling metropolis known for many things, but Hong Kong cuisine is what this progressive city is best loved for.

 It might not seem as fancy as the staple dish from Beijing, but we assure you it is just as delicious, if not even more.
 And it’s definitely another item to add to the ever-expanding list of must-try Hong Kong foods!

 The traditional roasted pigeon from Hong Kong is braised in rice wine, star anise and soy sauce.
-It is then roasted until the outside is dark brown and crispy, while the overall flavor of the dish is earthy and dark.
+It is then roasted until the outside is dark brown and crispy, while the overall flavour of the dish is earthy and dark.

 Phoenix talons are actually chicken feet.
 Yet another weird but popular dish from Hong Kong cuisine.